samadritakarmakar/LiquiNet/README.md

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Selection_Helper.png)

-If you need to find Diameter of pipe, you may do so by clicking the radio button 'Calculate Internal Diameter for Pipe Segment.'A Sample Input is given below.
+If you need to find Diameter of pipe, you may do so by clicking the radio button 'Calculate Internal Diameter for Pipe Segment.'
+A Sample Input is given below.
 Click 'Go' button to know the results.

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Selection_Helper1.png)

-If you need to find total pump or booster head, you may do so by clicking the radio button 'Calculate Required Head of Booster.'A Sample Input is given below.
+If you need to find total pump or booster head, you may do so by clicking the radio button 'Calculate Required Head of Booster.'
+A Sample Input is given below.
 Click 'Go' button to know the results.

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Selection_Helper2.png)

-If you need to find percentage of valve opening, you may do so by clicking the radio button 'Calculate Required Opening of Valve.'A Sample Input is given below.
+If you need to find percentage of valve opening, you may do so by clicking the radio button 'Calculate Required Opening of Valve.'
+A Sample Input is given below.
 Click 'Go' button to know the results.

 ![alt tag](https://github.com/samadritakarmakar/LiquiNet/blob/master/Documentation/Selection_Helper3.png)

+# How to Compile.

+    qmake LiquiNet.Pro
+    make